WalletBuilding/WORM/doc/dfs-testnet.md

 * Demons are used in general testnet, with the key

-         --datadir =" / root / luxtestnet / "
+         --datadir =" / root / wormtestnet / "

 To execute any rpc command on these servers you should specify the `testnet` and `rpcpassword = 123456` keys.

 Example:

-        lux / src / lux-cli -testnet = 1 -rpcpassword = 123456 dfsgetinfo
+        worm / src / worm-cli -testnet = 1 -rpcpassword = 123456 dfsgetinfo

 As a result, you should see:

         {
         "enabled": true,
         "myip": "45.32.245.24:28333",
-         "dfsfolder": "/root/luxtestnet/testnet4/dfs",
+         "dfsfolder": "/root/wormtestnet/testnet4/dfs",
-         "dfstempfolder": "/root/luxtestnet/testnet4/dfstemp",
+         "dfstempfolder": "/root/wormtestnet/testnet4/dfstemp",
          "rate": 1,
          "maxblocksgap": 100
         }

 To send a file you need to make an rpc call `dfsannounce`:

-        lux/src/lux-cli -testnet=1 -rpcpassword=123456 dfsannounce "/root/file.test" 100 200
+        worm/src/worm-cli -testnet=1 -rpcpassword=123456 dfsannounce "/root/file.test" 100 200

-Where `/root/file.test` is the path to the file you want to save, `100` is the maximum file storage cost, measured in `1Kb * 1sec / 0.00000001 lux`, and `200` is the maximum number of blocks, the allowable intervals between transactions containing evidence of file storage.
+Where `/root/file.test` is the path to the file you want to save, `100` is the maximum file storage cost, measured in `1Kb * 1sec / 0.00000001 worm`, and `200` is the maximum number of blocks, the allowable intervals between transactions containing evidence of file storage.

 The function should return a unique hash order like the example below: